natverse/flycircuit/README.md

 devtools::source_gist("bbaf5d53353b3944c090")
 ```

-You can also read skeletons hosted on the FlyCircuit website, as so
+You can also read individual skeletons hosted on the FlyCircuit website:

-You can get all the data like so:

 ``` r
  # Let's read a neuron from the FlyCircuit database